 Library Use & Behavior Guidelines

-- Failure to wear proper attire (for example, patrons should wear shoes and a shirt at all times).
+- Failure to wear proper attire (shirt and shoes are required at all times)

-- Rearranging of any library furniture without authorization from staff.
+- Rearranging library furniture without authorization from staff

 Enforcement of Minor Violations